-While we expect our effective income tax rate for the remainder of 2009 to remain relatively consistent with the rate in the first half of 2009, this expectation does not take into consideration the effect of discrete items recorded as a result of stock-based compensation, if any, or any potential tax planning strategies.
+While we expect our effective income tax rate for the fourth quarter of 2009 to remain relatively consistent with the rate in each of the first three quarters of 2009, this expectation does not take into consideration the effect of discrete items recorded as a result of stock-based compensation, if any, or any potential tax planning strategies.
 Our effective tax rate could be materially different depending on the nature and timing of dispositions of incentive stock option and other employee equity awards.
 Further, our effective tax rate may fluctuate within a fiscal year and from quarter to quarter, due to items arising from discrete events, including settlements of tax audits and assessments, the resolution or identification of tax position uncertainties and acquisitions of other companies.